5FB5/downloader_script/README.md

 # how it works
 * collect links in .txt file
 * start script
-* change script if you need download specific file
+* modify script if you need